nknorg/tuna/exit/README.md

 `ListenTCP` TCP port to listen for connections
 `ListenUDP` UDP port to listen for connections
 `Reverse` should be used if you don't have public IP and want to use another `server` for accepting clients
+`ReverseRandomPorts` meaning reverse entry can use random ports instead of specified ones (useful when service has dynamic ports)
 `DialTimeout` timeout for connections to services
 `UDPTimeout`  timeout for UDP *connections*
 `Seed` your seed